Coronavirus: Govt asks CAPFs to prepare over 5,400-bedded quarantine facilities pan-India

 ITBP experts will hold workshops and prepare online modules for these forces to make them understand the management and other medical protocols to run a quarantine centre for coronavirus affected people, officials said.
 The second batch of people, including Indians and foreigners, evacuated from Wuhan in China are still living at the ITBP centre.

-ITBP Director General (DG) S S Deswal, they said, will also be holding an awareness session on these measures on a free-to-air Doordarshan channel.
+ITBP Director General (DG) S S Deswal, they said, will also be holding an awareness session on these measures on a Doordarshan free-to-air DTH platform, Vande Gujarat.
 All these forces have also been asked to conduct awareness and outreach programmes as part of preparing the community against the coronavirus, they said.

 The number of coronavirus cases in India rose to 43 on Monday with four people, including a three-year-old child in Kerala who had returned from Italy, testing positive for the disease, Health Ministry officials said.
-Union Health Minister Harsh Vardhan on Monday said the government is prepared to deal with the issue and his ministry is sending directives, including guidelines, to states in all the languages on ways to contain it..
+Union Health Minister Harsh Vardhan on Monday said the government is prepared to deal with the issue and his ministry is sending directives, including guidelines, to states in all the languages on ways to contain it.
+PTI NES DV HMB.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)